Noisy quantum gyroscope: Numerical results

 \section{Numerical results}

 We now numerically verify our general result by choosing the Ohmic spectral density.
 Figure \ref{1f}(a) shows the energy spectrum of the total system consisting of the optical fields and their environments.
 It can be seen that the two branches of bound states divide the energy spectrum into three regimes: without bound state when $\omega_c< 19.8\omega_0$, one bound state when $\omega_c\in(19.8,20.2)\omega_0$, and two bound states when $\omega_c>20.2\omega_0$.
 The result confirms our analytical criterion that the bound states are formed when $\omega_c >\omega_l/[\eta\Gamma(s)]$.
-Numerically solving Eq. \eqref{eq7} and using Eq. \eqref{eq8}, we obtain the exact evolution of $\delta\Omega(t)$ in the three regimes.
-When no or one bound state is formed, the local-minima profile of $\delta\Omega(t)$ tends to divergence in the long-time limit and the quantum superiority of the scheme completely disappears [see Figs. \ref{1f}(b) and \ref{1f}(c)], which is qualitatively similar to the Markovian result.
+Numerically solving \eqref{eq7} and using \eqref{eq8}, we obtain the exact evolution of $\delta\Omega(t)$ in the three regimes.
+When no or one bound state is formed, the local-minima profile of $\delta\Omega(t)$ tends to divergence in the long-time limit and the quantum superiority of the scheme completely disappears [see Figs. \ref{1f}(b) and \ref{1f}(c)], which is qualitatively similar to the Born-Markovian result.
 However, as long as two bound states are formed, the profile of the local minima becomes a decreasing function of the encoding time.
 The matching of the numerical result with the long-time behavior \eqref{eq12} verifies the validity of the result in \eqref{eq12}.
 Thus, the encoding time as a resource in sensing $\Omega$ is recovered as perfectly as the ideal case by the formation of the two bound states.
+Our above result also gives a direct proof on that whether the Born-Markovian approximation is applicable or not depends sensitively on the feature of the energy spectrum of the total probe-environment system.
+Whenever a bound state is formed in the energy spectrum, the decoherence would be suppressed and the Born-Markovian approximation would no long be valid anymore.
+This result refreshes our general belief on applicability of the Born-Markovian approximation.